fclmrj/typescript-typicode/README.md

 - This project was configured with lite-server that provide one unique entry point for initial request "/" at server

 ## Run commands
-- For run this project use command "npm run start" in a terminal and with a new terminal execute the command "npm run server"
+- To run this project use command "npm run start" in a terminal and with a new terminal execute the command "npm run server"